 After our extensive dune experience, we continue into the desert where we spend the night in comfortable accommodation.

 DAY 9: DUNES – SWAKOPMUND

-A short journey today, we cross the Kuiseb Canyon and the Naukluft Park toward the seaside town of Swakopmund where we spend two nights at the GREENFIRE LODGE SWAKOPMUND.
+A short journey today, we cross the Kuiseb Canyon and the Naukluft Park toward the seaside town of Swakopmund where we spend two nights in the coastal town of Swakopmund.
 Established in 1892, the town is rich with history, culture and adventure.
 Originally built as a trading and fishing port it was later found that the nearby Walvis Bay was a more suitable location.
 Today the town is a visitor’s paradise with various local restaurants, shops and a multitude of activities available.
 We have a full day here for exploring the town and partaking in some adventure activities.

 Meals: B L (Dinner own expense in town)

 DAY 10: SWAKOPMUND